-e-STROKE is the integrated stroke imaging solution for acute stroke pathways.
-It includes decision support tools for the analysis of CT, CT Angiography (CTA), CT Perfusion (CTP) and MRI images, via the e-ASPECTS, e-CTA and Olea Sphere modules.
+e-Stroke is the integrated stroke imaging solution for acute stroke pathways.
+It includes decision support tools for the analysis of CT, CT Angiography (CTA), CT Perfusion (CTP) and MRI images, via e-ASPECTS, e-CTA and e-CTP.

-The individual modules, e-ASPECTS, e-CTA, and Olea Sphere®, can be licensed separately or as part of a package.
-If you only want to use e-STROKE on non-contrast CT images, for example, then it is only necessary to license the e-ASPECTS module.
+The individual modules, e-ASPECTS, e-CTA, and e-CTP, can be licensed separately or as part of a package.
+If you only want to use e-Stroke on non-contrast CT images, for example, then it is only necessary to license the e-ASPECTS module.
 In all cases, you will have access to the integrated web browser user interface, DICOM results sent automatically to your existing PACS or other radiology systems, and email result notifications.

-Existing e-ASPECTS installations will be upgraded to e-STROKE, with e-ASPECTS as a licensed module, free of charge.
-It will be possible to enable additional modules, including e-CTA and Olea Sphere®, following the upgrade.
+Existing e-ASPECTS installations will be upgraded to e-Stroke, with e-ASPECTS as a licensed module, free of charge.
+It will be possible to enable additional modules, including e-CTA and e-CTP, following the upgrade.
 Ask your Brainomix contact point, or email firstname.lastname@example.org, for more details.

-Yes – e-ASPECTS, e-CTA, and Olea Sphere® are all CE marked class IIa medical devices, intended for use as decision support tools for analysis of acute ischemic stroke patient brain CT, CTA, and CTP/MRI scans, respectively.
-Olea Sphere® is also FDA cleared and licensed in Australia and Canada.
+Yes – e-ASPECTS, e-CTA, and e-CTP are all CE marked class IIa medical devices, intended for use as decision support tools for analysis of acute ischemic stroke patient brain CT, CTA, and CTP scans, respectively.

 A multi-center clinical study was carried out by Anglia Ruskin Clinical Trials Unit (Nagel, Sinha, et al., IJ Stroke, 2017), comparing the performance of e-ASPECTS to expert scorers on baseline CT scans.
 The ground truth was independently set based on what was visible on both the baseline scans and follow-up CT scans together with clinical information.
 The study showed that on average e-ASPECTS is statistically non-inferior to experts at performing ASPECTS scoring on brain CT scans of acute ischemic stroke patients.